 Definition 1.7 (Property B).
-An ordered graph H on h vertices is said to have Property B if for all partitions of [h] into two non-empty intervals [1, i] and [i + 1, h], there is an edge between these two intervals.
+An ordered graph H on h vertices is said to have Property B if for all partitions of [h] into two non-empty intervals [1,i] and [i+1,h], there is an edge between these two intervals.

-For an ordered graph H on h vertices, let s(H) be the smallest vertex in H that is adjacent to h, and l(H) be the largest vertex in H that is adjacent to 1.
-If 1 and h have no neighbors in H, then we set s(H) := 0 and l(H) := h + 1.
+Let H be an ordered graph on h vertices.
+If h is not isolated then let s(H) be the smallest vertex in H that is adjacent to h.
+Similarly, if 1 is not isolated then let l(H) be the largest vertex in H that is adjacent to 1.

 Definition 1.8 (Property C).
-For an ordered graph H on h vertices, the vertex h is said to have Property C if $s(H) \ge 1$, and there exists an edge in the interval [s(H), h-1].
-Similarly, the vertex 1 is said to have Property C if $l(H) \le h$ and there exists an edge in the interval [2, l(H)].
+For an ordered graph H on h vertices, the vertex h is said to have Property C if h is not isolated, and there exists an edge in the interval [s(H), h-1].
+Similarly, the vertex 1 is said to have Property C if 1 is not isolated and there exists an edge in the interval [2, l(H)].

-Our main theorem shows that for any ordered graph H with interval chromatic number 2, either its interval chromatic number $\chi{<}(H)$ or the new graph parameter $\alpha^{}(H)$ governs the minimum degree threshold that forces the existence of a perfect H-tiling in ordered graphs of large minimum degree.
+Our main theorem shows that for any ordered graph H with interval chromatic number 2, either its interval chromatic number $\chi{<}(H)$ or the new graph parameter $\alpha^(H)$ governs the minimum degree threshold that forces the existence of a perfect H-tiling in ordered graphs of large minimum degree.

 Theorem 1.9.
-Let H be an ordered graph on h vertices with $\chi{\leq}(H) = 2$.
+Let H be an ordered graph on h vertices with $\chi{<}(H) = 2$.